hreese/f5-smtp-monitor/README.md

 This monitor also detects breakage in later stages like behavior checks (spam detection) and content checks (for example antivirus) by actually sending a test email.
-This is basically a simple SMTP ciient that adheres to the BIG-IP calling- and reporting conventions.
+This is basically a simple SMTP client that adheres to the BIG-IP calling- and reporting conventions.

 Check the buildin help for up-to-date information on switches and usage: